 San Diego Hate Crime Attorney

-What Is Considered to Be a Hate Crime?
+What Is Considered a Hate Crime?

 A hate crime is related to a violation of civil rights.
 The types of situations that will lead a crime to be considered a hate crime under California Penal Code Sections 422.55 – 422.75 include the following: